Will you also make new products that are not in your standard portfolio?

 - Each component of a composite of the different kinds can be made of different materials.

 - Keltkes products are mainly found in the group of fiber-reinforced composites using, glass, basaltic, aramid, or carbon fibers as reinforcement and polymer matrix.
-The fibers are carrying the loads, whereas the matrix has the function to transfer the loads to the fibers and to fix the geometry of a part.
+The fibers are carrying the loads, whereas the matrix has the function to transfer the loads to the fibers and fixing the geometry of a part.
 These composites are called fiber-reinforced plastics (FRP) or specifically:

 - – Glass fiber reinforced composites (GFRP)